About This Center

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
-The Comprehensive Memory Center care team includes neurologists, a geriatric psychiatrist, neuropsychologists, nurses, a speech-language pathologist, social workers, and more who work together to help you get back to the things in your life that matter most to you.
-We also collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to connect you with the latest treatment.
+The Comprehensive Memory Center care team includes neurologists, neuropsychologists, an advanced practice provider, a speech-language pathologist, clinical social workers, and more who work together to help you get back to the things in your life that matter most to you.
+We also collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to connect you with the latest research opportunities.

-Once your care has been stabilized, you will return to your primary care or referring physician for ongoing management.
+Once your care has been stabilized, you will return to your primary care or referring physician for ongoing medical management Our cognitive-communication therapy and social work counseling services are available as needed.
 We recognize that as your disease progresses you may have questions and additional needs, and our team is available to consult with you and your family members.
-Patients and their families are encouraged to contact us with questions in-between visits via the patient portal or nurse line at 1-833-882-2737.
+Patients and their families are encouraged to contact us with questions in between visits via the patient portal or nurse line at 1-833-UT-CARES (1-833-882-2737).

 To explore FAQs regarding your upcoming appointment, please click here.